 Send an Email

 The NC tattoo rules require tattoo & permanent makeup artists to meet certain minimum sanitation standards.
 These standards include: each studio having an autoclave (for the sterilizing of tattoo instruments), a sink(s) for hand washing, proper storage & disposal of solid waste, studio kept clean & in good repair, maintaining records of all autoclave tests & also of each client.
 In addition, each artist must be able to demonstrate knowledge of proper aseptic techniques.
 (There is no testing of artistic ability).
-Upon meeting these standards the artist is issued a permit.
+Upon meeting these standards, the artist will be issued a permit.

-It is important to understand that the permit is issued to a specific artist at a specific location.
-That is, the studio & the individual artist must both meet regulations.
+Tattoo permits are issued to a specific artist at a specific location.
 An artist who practices at more than one studio, or who moves to another studio, must get a new permit at each location.
-Conversely, at a studio with more than one artist each artist must have a separate permit.
-Apprentices cannot work under an artist's permit; they must have their own permits.
+Each artist within an establishment must maintain their individual permit.
+It is not allowed for an individual to work under another artists permit.

 Body piercing is not regulated under NC Public Health laws or rules or by local ordinance in Mecklenburg County.